VictorSuciu/ChatMod/README.md

 ---
 ## *Don't worry!*
 **ZipChat automatically translates any compressed message sent by other players using this mod back into their orignial text**, replacing the compressed gibberish in your chat with the original message.
-This means that any number of players can communicate seamlessly with ZipChat.
-Other players without the mod see the compressed giberish presented in the examples above, so only players also using ZipChat can recieve your long messages.
+This means that any number of players can communicate seamlessly with ZipChat. **Players without the mod see the compressed giberish presented in the examples above**, so only players also using ZipChat can recieve your long messages.

 ---